Bundelkhand: History

 The Chandelas were a powerful dynasty in Central India, ruling from the 9th to the 12th century.
 They are best known for constructing the temples of Khajuraho, a UNESCO World Heritage Site.
 The Chandelas ruled over a vast territory, and their influence gradually diminished until their eventual fall in 1182 CE.

 After the decline of the Chandela, the Khangar community, an ancient Kshatriya clan, established their rule over parts of present-day Bundelkhand from the late 12th century until the mid-14th century.
 The Khangar dynasty had its seat of power at Garh Kundar, a fort built by Khet Singh Khangar.
 Their rule over Jujhauti, a region in Bundelkhand, began after the fall of the Chandels in 1182 CE.

 By the 14th century, the Bundela dynasty emerged and supplanted the Khangar rulers.
+According to David Ludden, ask it was shaped by Rajput conquests from the 10th century onward, the powerful Rajput clans of Bundelkhand became the raja rulers of the region, where they later submitted to the under the rule Mughal Empire.
+From that point onwards, they kept expanding east into the 19th century.
+Lesser Rajput branches (thakurs) were the main landlords, ruling villages of farming castes like Kurmis, Lodhis, Ahirs, and Gujars.
+Kurmis rose politically; some Ahirs married into Rajput families.Villages were linked by marriage, land, and labour migration.
+Officially, it was the land of Bundela Rajputs.
+Stronger Bundela clans dominated the east, leaving western thakurs more independent.The region was divided both by rival Rajput clans and by caste hierarchies.
+After Aurangzeb's death in 1707, the Bundelas renounced the authority of the Mughal empire.

 Before the advent of British colonial rule in India, the region of Bundelkhand also included several princely states, such as Orchha, Datia, and Samthar.
 Also, kingdoms such as Damoh, Ramgarh were ruled by Lodhi Rajputs.

+Geography

+This entire area is situated in the Vindhya Range and is surrounded by rivers like Chambal and Yamuna.
+The entire region of Bundelkhand is situated on the plateau of Bundelkhand, it is mainly a dry area where water problem always persists.

+This entire area is rich in minerals, the soil here is fertile and wheat and pulses are grown here.
+The Bundelkhand region is also rich in forest wealth.
+Trees like teak, bamboo and tendu leaves are found in the forests here.